marcel-dempers/docker-development-youtube-series/course/content/operating-systems/scripting/bash/README.md

 This means we don't store sensitive information in our scripts.

 <i>Important note: DevOps engineers should always avoid storing sensitive information such as API keys, tokens, passwords and authentication details in scripts.
-Auotmation tools for CI/CD & automation pipelines generally allow for a way to pass sensitive details to scripts</i>
+Automation tools for CI/CD & automation pipelines generally allow for a way to pass sensitive details to scripts</i>

 #### Outputs

 The pipe operator or `|` is used to pass the output of one command as input to another command.
 For example, we can grab the content of our website config

-`cat /webites/my-website/nginx.conf`
+`cat $HOME/webites/my-website/nginx.conf`
 Let's say this is a large config file and we only want the `root` section we can pipe it to another command called `grep`.

 [grep](https://en.wikipedia.org/wiki/Grep) is a command-line utility for searching plaintext datasets for lines that match a regular expression

-`cat /webites/my-website/nginx.conf | grep 'root'`
+`cat $HOME/webites/my-website/nginx.conf | grep 'root'`

 This command and pipe is useful if you have to search a large file for some specific text. <br/>